How Do Short Films Make Money? (Tips & Tricks)

 106234396 s

 You won’t like this, but it’s true: they are an investment in your future.
+Ugh, so cheesy!
+I know, I know, but it’s TRUE!

 Whether shared online or through film festivals, short films are most profitable as a calling card that will get you more work.
-Look at it as a resume but for your film career.
+Look at it as a resume, but for your film career.

 Every short film you write, direct, produce, and -most importantly – share will lead to more work.